orabi2012/wp-ubiqfy-integration/USER_MANUAL.md

 ### Store Status Monitoring
 Monitor your integration health through:
-- **Connection Status**: Real-time API connectivity indicator
+- **Connection Status**: Real-time API connectivity indicator for both WooCommerce and Ubiqfy.
-- **Token Validity**: OAuth token expiration tracking
-- **Webhook Status**: Event processing health check
-- **Account Balance**: Current Ubiqfy account funds
+- **Account Balance**: Current Ubiqfy account funds.

 ---

 ## Sync Management

-Product synchronization allows you to fetch products from Ubiqfy and sync them to your wp store.
+Product synchronization allows you to fetch products from Ubiqfy and sync them to your WooCommerce store.

 ### Accessing Sync Management
 1. From the dashboard, click "Product Sync" or use the navigation menu